 Since I was the hiking consultant for my synagogue’s Stepping Into Israel hiking challenge, I figured I should hike some of my recommendations.
 One of the hikes I recommended was the Wooded Hill Nature Trail.
 I have hiked this 1.5-mile loop twice before but decided to do it once again.
 As I drove out to the trailhead, the marine layer was so thick that it was actually raining during my drive out.
 Just past Alpine, I broke through the clouds into a wonderfully sunny day.
 I pulled into the trailhead, grabbed my gear, and set off.
 Some remaining wildflowers still lined the edges of the trail.
 It was nice to hike this trail on fresh legs.
 The previous times I had done this hike was after a full day of hiking.
 As I made my way up the hill, I heard the sounds of a woodpecker.
-I was able to video of it pecking.
 After cresting the summit, I once again encountered mountain bikers on this trail.
 Wish they would enforce the rules sometimes.
 Once back at my car I headed back into town for my second hike of the day.

 I am an avid peak bagger, sometimes backpacker, and former sea-kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.